Dolores and her family enjoy primitive camping on an island in the Adirondacks in upstate New York.

 - If bitten by a mosquito, resist the urge to scratch.
 Once you scratch, it keeps on itching.

-- Garlic - eat or wear.
-Some people swear that taking a 15 mg garlic capsule produces an oder unpleasant to mosquitoes.
-(And vampires too)
+- Garlic: To eat or wear.
+Some people swear that taking a 15 mg garlic capsule produces an odor unpleasant to mosquitoes (and vampires too).

-- Many essential oils will deter insects - citronella, lemongrass, lavender, peppermint, pine, eucalyptus, thyme, red cedar, clove, mugwort, rosemary.
-Dilute in almond oil and smear it on.
+- Many essential oils will deter insects: citronella, lemongrass, lavender, peppermint, pine, eucalyptus, thyme, red cedar, clove, mugwort, rosemary.
+Dilute in almond oil and spray it on.

 - If you drink a shot of vinegar, that should keep mosquitoes from biting.
 I tried it this summer and it worked well.

 There's nothing like fresh fish when you are camping.
-And you're not the only one to think that way.
+And you're not the only one to think so.
 Bears, insects, coyotes, and other varmints are attracted to the smell of fish in any way, shape, or form.
 The disposal of fish entrails varies depending on where you are camping.
-One area may be adament about a rule while another area takes the opposite stance.
+One area may be adamant about a particular rule while another area takes the opposite stance.
 So, check with the rules of the park.

-In back country areas or when fishing in lakes, it is suggested that you throw the fish entrails into deep water well away from shore.
+In backcountry areas or when fishing in lakes, it is suggested that you throw the fish entrails into a deep water well away from shore.
 This practice adds nutrients to the water.
 Live fish will feed off your unwanted portions.
-And throwing your fish guts into deep water removes the smell of fish from your area and avoid attracting hungry pests.
+And throwing your fish guts into deep water removes the smell of fish from your area and avoids attracting hungry pests.

-Newer thinking, the leave no trace bunch, suggests that you pack up the fish guts in double Ziplock bags and pack the stuff out.
+Newer thinking, the leave no trace concept, suggests that you pack up the fish guts in double Ziplock bags and pack the stuff out.

 Black bears and in some western states, grizzly bears can be dangerous or they can destroy your campsite in search of an easy meal.